TomCarlson-NTAC/NIEM-Metamodel/Introduction to NIEM Model Instances.md

 # Introduction to NIEM Model Instances

+## Abstract

+The "Metamodel" is a framework which expands the reach of NIEM into additional technologies beyond XML Schema.
+By separating modeling concepts from XML Schema, the Metamodel defines NIEM in a platform independent and agnostic format as a "NIEM Model Instance."
+This instance can then be transformed into specific technologies, negating the need to directly convert between disparate technologies and avoiding a resulting loss of functionality.

+This platform independent and agnostic format will enable NIEM use in a variety of technologies, starting with XML Schema and JSON, and later including RDF and UML.
+It will enable a unified tool suite with converters for other technologies.
+It frees NIEM from the limitations of XML Schema.
+It provides an avenue for the community to transform NIEM into other needed technologies.

 ## Background: How We Got Here

 NIEM began as a framework for building and defining messages to facilitate exchanges of information.
 One part of the framework was a defined process for these message.
 Another part of the framework was a model that formed the basis on which exchanges were defined.
 The base would be both carved down _and_ extended to meet the needs of each exchange.
 This base exists as a set of XML Schema documents.